 Cordyline australis Red Star

-Cordyline australis Red Star is a frost-tender, evergreen palm-like tree.
-It has a vigorous habit and forms an upright trunk over time.
-This decorative, subtropical beauty is crowned by dense clusters of dark reddish/bronze, sword-like leaves.
-The leaves are narrow and arching and have a tough, leathery texture.
-Cordyline australis is native to subtropical parts of New Zealand, where it grows in coastal areas, forest edges and high mountain forests, along river shores and swamps.
-It can handle drought and cold circumstances pretty well.
-It’s also great for patio containers as well as for landscaping.
-Cordyline australis is commonly known as Cabbage Palm or Cabbage Tree.
-Other internationally used common names for Cordyline australis are: Giant Dracaena; Giant Dracena; Grass Palm; New Zealand Cabbage Tree; Koolboom; Koolplant; Palm Lily; tī kōuka.
-Evanthia has Cordyline australis Red Star starting material available all year round, as tissue culture young plants.
+Cordyline australis Red Star is a frost-resistant, evergreen palm-like plant.
+It has a vigorous growth habit and forms a straight, upright trunk over time.
+This decorative, subtropical beauty is adorned with dense clusters of sword-shaped, dark reddish/bronze foliage.
+The leaves are narrow and arching, with a tough, leathery texture.
+Cordyline australis is native to subtropical parts of New Zealand, where it grows in coastal areas, along forest edges in high mountain forests, and along riverbanks and marshes.
+It tolerates dry and cold conditions well.
+It is a great architectural plant for patio containers and gardens.
+Cordyline is also known as the Cabbage Palm or Good Luck Plant.
+Other internationally used names for Cordyline australis include: Cabbage palm; Cabbage tree; Giant Dracaena; Giant Dracena; Grass Palm; New Zealand Cabbage Tree; Koolboom; Koolplant; Palm Lily; tī kōuka.
+Evanthia has Cordyline australis Red Star starting material available year-round as young plants from tissue culture.
 Ask our team for the Cordyline cultivation manual for commercial production.
-Check out all Cordylines, trunk-forming or clump-forming, in the Evanthia range.
+View all Cordylines, trunk-forming or low-growing, in the Evanthia range.

 Properties